 Other examples of technology innovations helping the global healthcare crisis include the World Health Organization (WHO), which is collecting clinical data across the world.
 That data is entered automatically into a system using software bots — quickly and accurately completing forms without requiring manual input by any human healthcare workers.

-Given scaling demand for medical supplies (one company in Japan is experiencing 5x as many orders as usual), many organizations have begun automating the order processing supply chain using Robotic Process Automation (RPA).
+Given scaling demand for medical supplies (one company in Japan is experiencing 5x as many orders as usual), many organizations have begun automating the order processing supply chain using RPA software.
 This efficiently and accurately processes orders to ensure products are distributed timely to regions in desperate need.

 Another company is deploying Automation Anywhere RPA software bots to automatically record and monitor volumes of data effortlessly.
 The results: Healthcare services, hospitals, and clinics can optimize and extract the data to generate analytics for profound insights into diagnosis methods and different types of treatments.